 , tips for deciding when and how to tell people

 about your medical issues, and whatever else you may need during this difficult time.
-For referrals to physicians in your area, call 1-800-344-4867 to speak to one of our information specialists.
+For referrals to healthcare providers in your area, call 1-800-344-4867 to speak to one of our MS Navigators®.
 Here is some information to get you started:

 Is there someone I can talk to about my situation?